yaoweibin/nginx_tcp_proxy_module/doc/README.txt

     context: *server*

     description: proxy the websocket request to the backend server.
 Default port is 80.
-You can specify several different pathes in the same server block.
+You can specify several different paths in the same server block.

    websocket_buffer